codesapienbe/pollinexus/docs/API-SPEECH-NOTES.md

 ## 0) Base setup (Makefile-driven)

->> First, I'll spin up the API using the project's Makefile so the environment is reproducible and aligned with dev workflows—a practice I've learned in my software engineering studies at EHB for ensuring consistent development environments.
+>> 🛠️ First, I'll spin up the API using the project's Makefile so the environment is reproducible and aligned with dev workflows—a practice I've learned in my software engineering studies at EHB for ensuring consistent development environments.
 It's like having a recipe that works every time, no matter whose kitchen you're in!

+**💡 Simple Explanation**: A Makefile is like a master recipe book that tells the computer exactly how to set up and run our project!
+Just like how a recipe tells you step-by-step how to make a dish, the Makefile tells the computer step-by-step how to start our API.
+This ensures that whether you're working on your laptop, a colleague's computer, or a server in the cloud, the setup process is exactly the same.
+It's like having a standardized recipe that works in any kitchen, with any cook, using any stove!

 ### Environment Management Strategy